opensafely/documentation/docs/releasing-files.md

 The redaction of any counts <=5 reduces the risk of primary disclosure, but it does not remove the risk of secondary disclosure.
 As there are many active projects using the OpenSAFELY platform and datasets, there is a risk that your results might be combined with other results to reveal information about individuals or groups.
 To reduce this risk, we ask that you **round any counts to the nearest 5**.
 This includes rounding counts underlying any figures requested for release.
 In most cases this is unlikely to have a significant impact on your results.
 If it does, please highlight why it is important to release non-rounded counts when making an output review request.

 !!! note
     Rounding does not remove the need to redact counts <=5.
-You should first redact any low counts and then apply rounding.
-If applying both techniques, the recommended approach is to first redact counts <=7 and then round to the nearest 5 (if you redact counts <=5 and then round to the nearest 5, any counts of 5 remaining must originally have been either 6 or 7; this approach provides the same protection for all counts)
+You should first redact counts <=7 and then round to the nearest 5 (if you redact counts <=5 and then round to the nearest 5, any counts of 5 remaining must originally have been either 6 or 7; this approach provides the same protection for all counts)

 Below is an example of a table before (top) and after (bottom) rounding has been applied. **Note that column and row totals are the sum of the rounded counts.**